by Marina Edelman, LMFT | Jun 11, 2026 | couples, couples counseling

 Conclusion for Betrayal Trauma

-Betrayal trauma from a partner’s sex addiction is not a crisis you simply recover from on your own timeline.
+Betrayal trauma from a partner’s cheating addiction is not a crisis you simply recover from on your own timeline.
 It requires the right support structure — a clinician who understands the specific dynamics of this experience, a framework that honors your trauma without pathologizing your response, and often a community of people who can reflect your experience back to you without judgment.

 The specialists listed in this guide represent some of the most skilled clinicians working in this space in the Conejo Valley and broader California area.
 Whether you are just beginning to process what has happened or you are months into the journey and looking for a more structured path forward, there is a right kind of support for where you are right now.